runwayml/learn/docs/README.md

-<h3 class="Main__Title">Runway Documentation</h3>
+<h3 class="Main__Title">Learn to use Runway</h3>

 <p class="Main__Description">Runway is a platform that allows creators of all kinds to use machine learning in an intuitive way.
-In this documentation, we aim to help you get up and running with Runway.</p>
+Here you can find resources to get up and running with Runway.</p>

 <div class="Main__Buttons">
     <a class="Main__Button" href='https://runwayml.com/download' target="_blank">Download Runway</a>